nodexeus/blockvisor/node_image_builder_guide.md

 __NOTE 2__: Before you can use the newly updated image, its version needs to be added to the API (ask the dev team for assistance about it).

-__Congratulations, you have just added new blockchain support, to the great BlockJoy ecosystem!__
+__Congratulations, you have just added new protocol support, to the great BlockJoy ecosystem!__